DAY BY DAY

-This area is great for spotting blue-footed boobies, albatrosses and Nazca boobies.
-A beautiful site on the ocean front, the large waved albatrosses use the cliff as a launching pad.
+This area is great for spotting blue-footed boobies, albatrosses, and Nazca boobies.
+A beautiful site on the oceanfront, the large waved albatrosses use the cliff as a launching pad.
 The famous attraction is the magnificent blowhole, spurting water high into the air.
-This site presents wonderful photograph opportunities.
+This site presents wonderful photography opportunities.

 PM: Gardner Bay

 Gardner Bay, on the eastern side of the island, is the breeding site of nearly all of the world´s 12,000 pairs of waved albatrosses.
 It has an ample white sandy beach with a myriad of sea lions, perfect for relaxing.
 Its rocky shores make this site a great place for diving and snorkeling.